Southwest Airlines Baggage Fees Are Now in Effect – Here's What Travelers Need to Know

-There’s no such thing as a free checked bag after the last remaining domestic airline to offer them announces new baggage fees starting in May.
+There’s no such thing as a free checked bag after the last remaining domestic airline to offer them announces new baggage fees.

-In an announcement that shocked Southwest loyalists this week, the airline said customers will no longer enjoy two free checked bags on flights booked on or after May 28.
+In an announcement that shocked Southwest loyalists in March, the airline said customers will no longer enjoy two free checked bags on flights booked on or after May 28.
+Starting today, Southwest Airlines baggage fees are rolling out, with customers being charged $35 or more to check a bag.

 Until now, Southwest was the only domestic airline that included up to two free checked bags for every customer, regardless of loyalty status or fare class.
-As the airline implements baggage fees in May, U.S. fliers will now have no choice but to pay baggage fees or find creative ways to qualify for free baggage perks.
+As the airline implements baggage fees this month, U.S. fliers will now have no choice but to pay for checked bags or find creative ways to qualify for free baggage perks.

 Sign up for Kiplinger’s Free E-Newsletters